tibortomacs/texfireplace/README.md

 ## License

-The TeXfireplace is licensed to you under the terms of the GNU General Public License Version 2 as published by the Free Software Foundation. <br>
+The TeXfireplace is licensed to you under the terms of the GNU General Public License Version 2 as published by the Free Software Foundation.
 The TeXfireplace icon is provided by Recognize (recognizeapp.com) as Creative Commons Attribution 4.0 International License.

 ---

 *The TeXfireplace installer is a batch script that can be run from a graphical user interface.
-The GUI is written in Free Pascal using Lazarus.* <br>
+The GUI is written in Free Pascal using Lazarus.
-*It is a free and open source program maintained by Tibor Tómács.* <br>
+It is a free and open source program maintained by Tibor Tómács.*

 *© Copyright 2022–2025 Tibor Tómács*

 ---